 Naomi Rosenberg, PhD

 In February 2004, Dr. Naomi Rosenberg was appointed the Dean of the Sackler School of Graduate Biomedical Sciences.
-She is also a Professor of Pathology at Tufts University School of Medicine and holds an academic appointment in the Department of Oral and Maxillofacial Pathology at Tufts University School of Dental Medicine.
+She is also a Professor of Molecular and Microbiology at Tufts University School of Medicine and holds an academic appointment in the Department of Oral and Maxillofacial Pathology at Tufts University School of Dental Medicine.
 Dr. Rosenberg earned her A.B.
 Biology degree at Boston University and her Ph.D. from the University of Vermont.
 She completed postdoctoral training at the Massachusetts Institute of Technology in the mid-1970s and joined Tufts University at the Boston campus’ cancer research center in 1977 upon completion of that program.
 She was among Sackler’s first faculty when the school was created as part of the medical school in 1983.
 She helped develop and for years directed the school’s genetics program.

 In her role as Dean, Dr. Rosenberg is responsible for the Ph.D. and related education training programs of the Sackler School.
 She also plays a key role working with the medical school Dean Michael Rosenblatt in strategic planning for research on the Health Sciences campus.